Goodbye, Columbus: "Defender of the Faith"

 The story—originally published in The New Yorker on March 7, 1959 (online) — deals with a Jewish American army sergeant who resists the attempted manipulation of a fellow Jew to exploit their mutual ethnicity to receive special favours.
 The story caused consternation among Jewish readers and religious groups, as recounted in chapter five of Roth's 1988 memoir The Facts: A Novelist's Autobiography.

 "Epstein"

 The title character goes through a crisis, feeling at age fifty-nine that by accepting the responsibilities of business, marriage, and parenthood, he has missed out on life, and starts an affair with another woman.
 His wife believes he has syphilis so she wants a divorce, then he has a heart attack.

 "You Can't Tell a Man by the Song He Sings"

 An unnamed narrator recalls the events surrounding his meeting with Alberto Pelagutti, a troublemaker, in high school.

 "Eli, the Fanatic"

 The assimilated Jews of a small community express fear that their peaceful coexistence with the Gentiles will be disturbed by the establishment of an Orthodox yeshiva in their neighborhood.
-Lawyer Eli tries to calm things down, his wife is about to give birth and Eli is suspected to be having a nervous breakdown.
+Eli, a lawyer, tries to calm things down, while his wife is about to give birth and Eli is suspected to be having a nervous breakdown.